PelleLille/hsl-docs/data.rst

   .. function:: MIME.prependPart(part)

-	  Add a MIME part before the current content.
+	  Add a MIME part before this part.

 	  :param MIME part: a :class:`MIME` part
 	  :return: this